A general spectral solver for the axisymmetric Jeans equations: fast dynamical modelling of galaxies with arbitrary anisotropy: Analytic MGE Jeans Solution

-To rigorously benchmark the numerical accuracy of the spectral Jeans Anisotropic Multi-Gaussian Expansion (JAM) method, it is essential to compare its results against exact solutions that share the same underlying physical assumptions.
-However, analytic solutions to the two-integral or semi-isotropic Jeans equations for non-spherical systems are relatively rare.
+To rigorously validate the numerical accuracy of the spectral Jeans Anisotropic Multi-Gaussian Expansion (JAM) method, it is essential to compare its results against exact solutions that share the same underlying physical assumptions.
+However, analytic solutions to the two-integral or semi-isotropic Jeans equations for non-spherical systems are relatively rare, and general anisotropic solutions are non-existent.

-Historically, the Jeans equations, in the isotropic limit, have been solved analytically for several self-consistent axisymmetric models---where the gravitational potential is derived directly from the density distribution.
-Notable examples include the \citet{Miyamoto1975} model, with its corresponding Jeans solution provided by \citet{Nagai1976}, and the \citet{Satoh1980} model utilized in the main body of this paper.
-A comprehensive review of such analytic isotropic Jeans solutions can be found in \citet{Smet2015}.
-More complex isotropic Jeans solutions for non-self-consistent or composite models, which are capable of describing galaxies embedded in dark matter halos, are even less common.
-Examples of these include axisymmetric power-law densities within the logarithmic potential of \citet{Binney1981logpot} solved by \citet{Evans1993, Evans1994}.
-Perhaps the most physically realistic analytic benchmark currently available is the axisymmetric isotropic Miyamoto--Nagai tracer embedded in a logarithmic potential \citep{Smet2015}.
+Historically, the Jeans equations, in the isotropic limit, have been solved analytically for several mass-follows-light axisymmetric models---where the gravitational potential is generated by the tracer density distribution.
+Notable examples include the \citet{Miyamoto1975} model, with its corresponding Jeans solution provided by \citet{Nagai1976}, and the \citet{Satoh1980} model utilized in the main body of this paper. \citet{Smet2015} provides a comprehensive review of such analytical, axisymmetric, isotropic Jeans solutions.
+More complex isotropic Jeans solutions for composite models, which are capable of describing galaxies embedded in dark matter halos, are even less common.
+Examples of these include axisymmetric power-law densities within the logarithmic potential of \citet{Binney1981logpot}, or a Keplerian potential, solved by \citet{Evans1993, Evans1994}, and the spheroidal power-law tracers embedded in spherical power-law potentials \citep[][eq.~13.188]{Ciotti2021}.
+Perhaps the most physically realistic analytic reference currently available is the axisymmetric isotropic Miyamoto--Nagai stellar density embedded in a logarithmic potential dark halo \citep{Smet2015}.

-Standard analytic tests, such as those employing the \citet{Satoh1980} model, typically require approximating the density distributions using a Multi-Gaussian Expansion (MGE).
-This introduces an unavoidable fitting error that can obscure the intrinsic precision of the Jeans solver itself.
-The derivation presented in this Appendix circumvents this issue by providing a fully analytic solution to the cylindrically-aligned Jeans equations for a flattened axisymmetric MGE tracer embedded in a spherical MGE potential.
+Standard analytic tests, like those using the \citet{Satoh1980} model, require approximating the analytic density with a Multi-Gaussian Expansion (MGE) to validate MGE-based numerical solvers.
+This introduces fitting errors that can obscure the solver's intrinsic precision.
+The derivation in this Appendix avoids this by providing a fully analytic solution to the cylindrically-aligned Jeans equations for a flattened axisymmetric MGE tracer embedded in a spherical MGE potential.
+This formulation uses the exact input parameterization required by the JAM solver, ensuring any discrepancies are due to the numerical scheme, not fitting approximations.
+While utilizing a spherical potential, this setup remains physically relevant as real galaxy total densities are expected rounder than their stellar tracer distributions, and the MGE's flexibility allows for robust benchmarking across a variety of tracer and density profiles.